tekunotri/tfconfig/readme.txt

-techno config 04/11/23
+techno config 13/08/24

-launch options: -novid -nojoy -nosteamcontroller -nohltv -particles 1 -precachefontchars -noquicktime 1000 dpi // sensitivity 3 - gpx superlight
+launch options: -console -novid -nojoy -nosteamcontroller -nohltv -particles 1 -precachefontchars -noquicktime 1000 dpi // sensitivity 3 - gpx superlight
 res: 1280x960 4:3

 how to install:
-backup your tf/cfg and custom folder first!!!!!!! drag both folders into your tf/ folder done
+backup your tf/cfg and tf/custom folder first!!!!!!! drag both folders into your tf/ folder done

-edit cfg/technobinds.cfg to edit binds
+edit cfg/overrides/technobinds.cfg to edit binds

 want to uninstall the config? here's a tutorial on how to reset your game: https://docs.mastercomfig.com/page/setup/clean_up/